 On it’s own, a DNA test is not very useful.
 The results must be compared with something that adds meaning.
 It must be combined with other research and/or compared with other records of family members or existing genetic genealogy databases.

 The popularity of genetic genealogy has resulted in several large genetic databases that genealogy companies use for research.
 You might be given a connection to someone whom you share a common ancestor with through this research.

 When combined with traditional genealogical research, DNA Genealogy testing can be a powerful tool.
 It can help you break through mysteries, uncertainties, and “walls” that are getting in the way of your research.
 It can also help you find new leads and insights.
-Order your DNA test today to get started.